ctechfilmuniversity/lecture_eidp/01_sessions/09/README.md

 Once again, I am happy to help, if you get stuck.
 Get in touch: l.gieseke@filmniversitaet.de

 ---

+### 09.03 - Optional Task

+If you are feeling adventourous, you can try to

+* stop the flying of the player by limiting the number of possible jumps in a row
+* use arrays to have more than one enemy, or
+* adjust the game any way you like!

 Submit your sketches under `Assignment 09 - Jumping Game Step 08` in the OpenProcessing [class](https://www.openprocessing.org/class/64768).